JoelAppt/testing/README.md

 - Logs the report to a specified file.

-- Automatically emails the report to the configured recipient.
+- Automatically emails the report to the configured recipient